CoolPluginsTeam/3r-elementor-timeline-widget/readme.txt

 == Changelog ==

+= 2.6.2 - 02 December 2025 =
+* Fixed an issue where the timeline was not visible on the front end.

 = 2.6.1 - 27 November 2025 =
 * Transferred plugin ownership to [Satinder Singh](https://profiles.wordpress.org/satindersingh/) (Co-founder, [Cool Plugins](https://coolplugins.net)).